 Tanisha has particular experience with investigating claims of sexual abuse and violent crimes and uses that experience to help employers in a wide range of industries navigate the complex and sensitive issues related to these claims.

 A former New York Assistant District Attorney, Tanisha has significant experience on both sides of the courtroom.
-She brings a unique understanding of the prosecutorial process to bear for her clients, whom she defends against a myriad of white-collar criminal charges.
+She brings a unique understanding of the prosecutorial process to bear for clients, whom she defends against a myriad of white-collar criminal charges.
 Tanisha also represents individuals and organizations facing governmental investigations and administrative hearings, using her experience as a prosecutor to inform her strategies for advising clients in how to respond to achieve the best possible outcome.

 Tanisha also represents individuals and businesses in civil matters at the state and federal level.
 She has particular interest in civil matters with criminal law overlap.